 Treatment Options for Hepatitis B

 People living with chronic hepatitis B infection should expect to live a long and healthy life.
-There are decisions people can make to protect their livers such as seeing a liver specialist or health care provider regularly, avoiding alcohol and tobacco, and eating healthy foods.
-There are also approved drugs for both adults and children that control the hepatitis B virus, which helps reduce the risk of developing more serious liver disease, but there is still no complete cure.
+There are decisions people can make to protect their livers such as seeing a liver specialist or health care provider who is knowledgeable about how to manage and treat hepatitis B regularly, avoiding alcohol and tobacco, and eating healthy foods.
+There are approved treatments for both adults and children, but there is still no complete cure.
+Treatment helps to control the virus, prevent HBV DNA integration, and reduces risk of progression to liver damage and liver cancer for many people.

 Current treatments for hepatitis B fall into two general categories:

-So talk to your health care provider about whether you are a good candidate for any of the approved drugs.
+Talk to your health care provider about whether you should consider treatment with any of the approved drugs.
 In addition, ask your provider if they participate in any clinical trials that are testing several new hepatitis B drugs.
 Learn more about Hepatitis B Clinical Trials.

 Whether you start treatment or not, it is very important to be regularly seen by a liver specialist or a health care provider who is knowledgeable about hepatitis B. The standard recommendation is every 6 months, but some people may be checked more often or even just once a year.
 During these check-up visits, your provider will monitor your health through a physical exam, blood tests and imaging studies (such as an ultrasound, FibroScan [Transient Elastography] or CT scan).
 The goal of these check-ups is to make sure that you are staying healthy and to detect any liver problems as early as possible.